 Respondents were asked to indicate how important they considered the presence of various clean water sources to be and the importance of having plentiful water for various purposes.
 Respondents indicated their level of importance as “not at all important,” “slightly important,” “fairly important,” “highly important,” or “extremely important.”

-When rating the importance of clean water sources, respondents placed the highest importance on clean drinking water, with 97% rating the issue as highly or extremely important (Figure 1).
-Respondents also placed high importance on clean lakes, rivers, and springs (89%); clean oceans (87%); and clean groundwater (87%).
+When rating the importance of clean water sources, respondents placed the highest importance on the following by rating them as highly or extremely important:

 Experience with Water Resources

 Respondents were asked about their personal experiences with water resources, including changes in water quality and if they had experienced any negative impacts due to poor water quality.

 Respondents were asked whether they thought the quality of water resources was getting worse, was getting better, or had remained the same over time.
 A majority of respondents felt the quality of the following was getting worse:

 - lakes (39%)

 - bays (36%)